divishavarma/AdminAI/chainlit.md

 **Overview**

-Welcome to the GenAI Chatbot project - AdminAI!
+Welcome to the GenAI Chatbot - AdminAI!
 This AI-powered chatbot leverages the capabilities of Llama3-8B-8192, to engage in natural language conversations with PDF and CSV files, and also interfacing with a MySQL database for data retrieval.

 **Features**
 - Natural Language Interaction: Engage in conversations with the AI in natural language.